 Sherman Heckler’s service to Otterbein includes co-chairing the university-wide Accreditation Steering Committee from 2011- 2015, which spearheaded the University’s reaffirmation of accreditation by the Higher Learning Commission.
 She has also co-chaired or chaired other groups including the Institutional Effectiveness Committee, working sub-groups of the Diversity and Inclusion Committee, and the General Education subcommittee of Curriculum Committee.
 She has served on the campus team overseeing Otterbein’s Truth, Racial Healing, and Transformation (TRHT) Campus Center since its inception.
 As a member of Cabinet, Sherman Heckler worked with colleagues to implement a new compensation structure for faculty and staff, and as Provost she re-organized Academic Affairs to better connect Academic departments to each other and to other University divisions.
 Her administrative work has encompassed outreach to Otterbein’s K-12 and higher education partners, as well as coordination of internal efforts to promote students’ academic success.
 Sherman Heckler currently serves as Past Board Chair of Communities In Schools of Ohio, a nonprofit focused on dropout prevention for K-12 students.
 She received the Martin Luther King Peace and Justice Award from Otterbein in 2017, the Community Support Award from the Columbus City Schools Board of Education in 2018, and was a 2022 Calendar Honoree of the Columbus (and founding) chapter of Women for Economic and Leadership Development (WELD).

 Sherman Heckler earned her bachelor’s and her master’s degrees, as well as her doctorate in teaching and learning, from The Ohio State University.
-Before coming to Otterbein, she taught at Kent State University.
+Before coming to Otterbein, she was a tenured Associate Professor at Kent State University.